 While achieving orgasms can improve the feel-good factor of having sexual intercourse, it does not impact conception in any way.

-As infertility is a problem that can impact both men and women, seeking medical consultation and help from a qualified doctor is required and recommended at the earliest.
+Infertility is a problem that can impact both men and women, hence seeking medical consultation and help from a qualified doctor is required and recommended at the earliest.

 Also Read: How to Increase Progesterone to Get Pregnant